wso2/docs-updates/en/docs/updates/faq.md

 Find out more about [WSO2 Subscriptions](https://wso2.com/subscription/)

+### How can I migrate from WUM/In-place model to the new WSO2 Updates 2.0 model?
+The WSO2 WUM and In place update tools have been decommissioned on 7th March 2023, Refer [Decommission plan](../../updates/wum-decommission/) and for any inquiries reach out to our [support team](https://support.wso2.com/).

-### How often  WSO2 Updates will be releases to the user?
+### How often WSO2 Updates will be released to the user?
 Updates will be released **bi-weekly** as new update levels.
 Follow the updates commands in [updates command page](../../updates/update-commands/)

 In production environments, WSO2 will announce urgent security fixes to customers via the Support Portal.
 In addition, WSO2 will announce all security updates, if any, to the customers monthly.
 Therefore, It is recommended to update your production environments monthly.

+### How will I know the update tool I am currently using?
+The WSO2 WUM and In place update tools have been decommissioned on 7th March 2023, Refer [Decommission plan](../../updates/wum-decommission/) and for any inquiries reach out to our [support team](https://support.wso2.com/).

 ### How can I update my product pack if my environment doesn't have Internet access?
 1. First, update the product pack in an environment that has Internet access using **create-update** command. <br>